Why Read History?

 Sapiens: A Brief History of Humankind by Yuval Noah Harari.

 If you have even a scintilla of interest in history or a desire to maximize your potential, please consider this book.

 There is so much to learn from this book and its author, Yuval Noah Harari.
 It’s a wonderful example of how books can teach us so much.
 Here are three reasons I love this book:

-First, the publishers, Harper Collins have created a heavy book.
+First, the publisher, Harper Collins created a heavy book.
 Yes, the hardcover version is actually heavy — the paper is a beautiful matte stock making the physical object of the book noticeably heavy.
 The book matches the ‘heavy’ topic, the history of humankind and the brilliant, bold, ‘heavy’ prose.
 Congratulations to whomever at Harper Collins led the book design project — the presentation choices are brilliant.

 Second, Harari has taken a seemingly impossibly large topic: the history of humankind and written an entertaining, fascinating history of the species.
-His ability to tell story and teach is is notable in a world addicted to the quick hit.
+His ability to tell story and teach is notable in a world addicted to the quick hit.